Coiot/Lotus/README.md

 Original JQuery replaced and rewritten in DOM to fit event guidelines.

-Server compresses the lone HTML file to 7.8kB.
-Everything written inline in the HTML file.
+Server compresses the project to 8.8kB.

 ## Demo: https://coiot.github.io/Lotus/